Skip to main content

 In this short video, Dr. Lori Handy explains the difference between the common cold and influenza.

-The data have been mixed regarding whether influenza vaccine can cause Guillain-Barré syndrome (GBS); however, it is now generally agreed that very rarely, people can get GBS after receiving the influenza vaccine.
-However, people can also experience GBS after viral infections, including influenza, and the rates of GBS are about 17 times higher after infection than vaccination.
-For more information about GBS, see the September 2021 Parents PACK Feature Article, “Guillain-Barré Syndrome (GBS) & Vaccines: The Risks and Recommendations.”
+The data have been mixed regarding whether influenza vaccine can cause GBS; however, it is now generally agreed that very rarely, people can get GBS after receiving the influenza vaccine.
+However, people can also experience GBS after viral infections, including influenza.
+Also, the rates of GBS are about 17 times higher after infection than vaccination.
+For more information, see the September 2021 Parents PACK Feature Article about GBS and vaccines.

 When is the best time to get the influenza vaccine?

-• Women who are in their third trimester, so their baby can benefit from maternal antibodies before it is old enough to get vaccinated.
+• Women in their third trimester of pregnancy, so their baby can benefit from maternal antibodies before it is old enough to get vaccinated.

 • Young children, particularly those who require two doses.